 maildir as an additional subdirectory is a concession to Dovecot which prefers to have an account home (‘mail’ and ‘me’ respectively) and keep the actual mail in a folder below that ‘home’.
 Your MDA may expect something else but if you expect to use Dovecot it’s not a bad idea to follow this example.

 Second, an important setting is indicated simply by the way the paths are written.
-If you end the path in a forward slash (like above) you are telling Postfix to use a directory for storing the email rather than one big file.
+By ending the path in a forward slash (like above) I am telling Postfix to use a directory for storing the email rather than one big file.
 This is what is known as the maildir format (as opposed to the one-file mbox format).
 Search for ‘mbox vs maildir’ if you want to get into that discussion.
 I am going to stick with maildir throughout this series.

 virtual_mailbox_base, virtual_uid_maps and virtual_gid_maps